 Members of the Living School’s learning community will enrich one another through online discussions and reflections on their experience with the educational disciplines.
 This interactive forum will have multimedia capabilities, enabling various venues for student engagement.

 Students will be asked to develop a Rhythm of Life that supports their continued growth and development, living from a contemplative stance that is generative in service to the world.
-Aspects of the Rhythm of Life include: Contemplative Prayer and Meditation, Contemplative Study, Contemplative Community, and Contemplative Solidarity.
+Aspects of the Rhythm of Life include a commitment to: Contemplative Prayer and Meditation, Contemplative Study, Contemplative Community, and Contemplative Acts of Solidarity.